chloebella/UNIT1011/README.md

 ### Dionaea Honeypot Deployment (Required)

 **Summary:** Briefly in your own words, what does dionaea do?
 In my own words, I would say that dionaea since being a script is copying the malware and being able to capture and expose vulnerabilities through running networks against it.
+I was able to run mine only for abut 10 minutes due to a tine crunch and was able to get 7 attacks off the bat that I then observed in the below screenshots.

 ![alt text](<img width="490" alt="Screen Shot 2021-12-13 at 10 42 02 PM" src="https://user-images.githubusercontent.com/89497026/145954260-68d84854-221e-4820-919c-9569997f75c5.png">